aungNyeinChan93/react_05.5.25/README.md

 ## Styling

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever CSS framework you prefer.
+This template comes with [Tailwind CSS](https://tailwindcss.com/) pre-configured for a simple default starting experience.
+You can use any CSS framework you prefer.

 ---